Any individual who applies to the graduate program in Health & Kinesiology must read and follow the instructions below:

 - GPA: The University of Utah Graduate School requires that all applicants for graduate degrees have a minimum 3.0 GPA (of maximum 4.0) to be considered for admission.
 Applications of students with a GPA below 3.0 will not be evaluated.
 Meeting this minimum requirements does not guarantee admission into the graduate program

-- GRE Scores: The GRE requirement has been suspended for the 2021 application cycle due to Covid-19.
+- GRE Scores: The GRE requirement has been suspended.
 You do not need to submit your scores during the application process.

 - TOEFL or IELTS Language Test for International Students: International applicants are required to take the TOEFL or IELTS test.
 The University of Utah requires a minimum TOEFL score of 80 iBT (550 pBT), or a minimum IELTS band score of 6.5, for an application to be evaluated.
 International students that have received a Bachelors or Master’s degree from an accredited institution in the United States, Canada (except Quebec), the United Kingdom, Ireland, Australia or New Zealand are not required to take the TOEFL exam.
 More information regarding language proficiency requirements is available at the University’s Office of International Admissions (http://admissions.utah.edu/apply/international/graduate.php).